 Your final project will be an individual or small-team activity that you do outside of class meeting time.
-The final project will be in the form of a prototype for a written brochure, poster, letter, or other educational outreach material.
+The final project will be in the form of a prototype for a written brochure, poster, presentation, or other educational outreach material.
 Your assignment is to apply research and theory from the psychology of gender to the task of educating one or more people who have influence.
-For instance, you might write a letter that could be sent to the school board of your town arguing for or against co-educational math classes.
-Or you might create a compelling poster to hang in middle schools intended to discourage hate crimes based on sexual orientation discrimination, and also draft a letter to the principal explaining why this poster would be effective to hang in the school.
-Or you might design a brochure for legislators about parental leave and child care policy.
+For instance, you might create a compelling poster to hang in middle schools intended to discourage hate crimes based on sexual orientation discrimination, and also draft a letter to the principal explaining why this poster would be effective to hang in the school.
+Or, you might design a brochure for legislators about parental leave and child care policy, along with a letter explaining your goals.

 Your educational outreach project will be graded largely on the degree to which you apply research and theory from psychology of gender.
-You must have at least 5 (five) references from the psychology of gender literature.
+You must have at least 5 references from the psychology of gender scholarly literature.
 These references may include articles from the text book, references, and course readings if they are appropriate.
 You are likely to want to gather additional information at the library.
 Your outreach project must demonstrate your comprehension of these references and your ability to apply the scholarly and research information to your educational outreach project.
 More details about the educational outreach project will be given on the course web site (under the Assignments button).

 Of your 65 points, 10 points will be reserved for your initial project plan.
-This plan must indicate your educational outreach objectives (what are you trying to teach), your audience (who are you trying to educate), your product (letter, poster, brochure), and citations for at least 3 articles or books from the psychology of gender literature (not popular press, but actual scholarly or research literature).
+This plan must indicate your educational outreach objectives (what are you trying to teach), your audience (who are you trying to educate), your product (poster, brochure, workshop, etc.), and citations for at least 3 articles or books from the psychology of gender literature (not popular press, but actual scholarly or research literature).
 55 points will be reserved for the actual product and references.